Avishek-kr/search-places-Reactjs/README.md

 - **Search Functionality:** Users can search for places using a search input component.
 - **Pagination:** Handles pagination with customizable items per page.
-- **Debounce:** Implements debounce functionality for search input and pagination to prevent unnecessary API calls and improve responsiveness.
+- **Debounce:** Implements debounce functionality for pagination to prevent unnecessary API calls and improve responsiveness.
 - **Error Handling:** Displays error notifications if data fetching fails.
 - **Loading State:** Shows a loader while data is being fetched.